 Overall, I’ve found the a7R IV to be a gem of a camera, and I’ve really enjoyed shooting with it.
 There are still some minor quibbles here and there—I’ve sometimes found myself fighting the auto white balance, for instance, it’s slower to power up and start shooting than I’d like, and the battery life isn’t especially impressive (at least, without the vertical grip/battery pack)—but these are mostly nitpicking (that said, nitpicking is allowed for a $3500 camera!).
 But in the ultimate tests—image quality and being able to get the shot—the a7R IV really shines.

 Where to Find Them

 Not surprisingly, demand has been hot for the a7R IV.
-Sony has set the price at $3500 for the body.

-- As usual, Sony makes things unnecessarily confusion by having different versions of the model number.
+- As usual, Sony makes things unnecessarily confusing by having different versions of the model number.
 The official name of the camera is the Sony α7R IV.
 That’s using the Greek letter Alpha.
 But because that’s not particularly convenient in English or with English keyboards (or search engines), you’ll often see it rendered as the a7R IV, which is what I’m using here.
 Another official version of the product name is ILCE-7RM4.
 You might also see it listed as the α7RIV. ↩

 Images and product information from Amazon PA-API were last updated on 2021-07-25 at 20:49.
 Product prices and availability are accurate as of the date/time indicated and are subject to change.
 Any price and availability information displayed on Amazon Site at the time of purchase will apply to the purchase of this product.